Honda Accord: Other markets

-In China, the Accord Sport Hybrid debuted in April 2018 at the Beijing Auto Show.

 The ASEAN (Southeast Asian) market tenth generation Accord debuted on 28 November 2018 at the Thailand International Motor Expo.
 It was launched in Thailand on 19 March 2019, in Indonesia on 18 July 2019 at the 27th Gaikindo Indonesia International Auto Show, in Australia on 28 November 2019 and in Malaysia on 26 February 2020.
 In Thailand, Honda received over 4,000 order for the Accord in two months after prices were released in mid-May, with over 50% of the bookings for the hybrid variant.

-The tenth-generation Accord debuted for the Japanese domestic market at the 46th Tokyo Motor Show through October to November 2019 and went on sale in Japan on 21 February 2020 and is imported from Thailand.
+The tenth-generation Accord debuted for the Japanese domestic market at the 46th Tokyo Motor Show through October to November 2019 and went on sale in Japan on 21 February 2020 and was imported from Thailand.

-In October 2021, the Accord went on sale in Turkey.
+The tenth-generation Honda Accord was unveiled in Egypt in 2018, and featured two trims: The LX trim, and the EX trim, both using the 1.5L L15BE engine with a power output of 188 hp and 260 N.m of torque.
+None of the trims featured Honda Sensing.
+As of 2024, the Honda Accord only comes in one trim, the EX, which features Honda LaneWatch.

-2021 facelift
+2020 facelift

-For the 2021 model year, the Accord receives a minor facelift, including a revised grille, new wheel designs, and brighter LED headlights.
-A Sport SE trim replaces the non-hybrid EX, while the manual transmission has been discontinued due to poor sales.
+In 2020 for the 2021 model year, the Accord receives a minor facelift, including a revised grille, new wheel designs on LX, EX-L, & Touring trims, and brighter LED headlights.
+A Sport SE trim replaces the EX 1.5T, while the manual transmission has been discontinued due to poor sales.
 Apple CarPlay and Android Auto touchscreen integration became standard on all models, with wireless functionality on EX-L and higher trim levels.
+Also the 2.0T which was available on the EX-L for 2018-2020 was cut and the EX-L is only standard with the 1.5T while the Sport keeps the 2.0T as an option and the 2.0T is standard on the TOURING.
+With discontinuation of Honda Legend in 2021, the Accord is once again the largest Honda sedan since 1985.